josephlhall/IASA2-wrkshp-report/draft-IASA2-wrkshp-report.md

 * Lack of transparency has some roots in concerns about confidentiality of contract terms and business relationships, and fear of community reaction to administrative decisions.
 * Requirements from the community about IAOC transparency expectations are not clear.

+Communication, IAOC, IASA to IETF: IASA has lagged progress of groups like IESG. it would be good to recognize it in agenda/meeting.
+Community (IETF) should document the transparency requirement clearly, e.g.  set the default to be open, such as open meetings, and publish exception list.
+Fear is a significant cause of lack of transparency.
+Need to move to doing the right thing and moving forward.

-Bob Hinden - I think the IAOC could do better in telling the community what it does and how it makes decisions.
+Communication, IAOC to IETF: The IAOC could do better in telling the community what it does and how it makes decisions.
 Now that we're limiting time in the plenary, the community doesn't get to see the IAOC very much so they don't see them or understand what they do.

-Jari - I agree that this is a big topic and needs to be addressed.
-On the previous call there was a discussion about how much people actually know about the subcommittees.
-And the fundamental transparency of what we tell the community is evolving a bit.
-I think the trouble here is that the devil is in the details.
-It's details about what the contracts are and getting clarity on what is going on with that.
+Communication, IAOC to IETF: How much do people know about the subcommittees?
+The transparency of what we tell the community is evolving a bit.
+Devil is in the details - what the contracts are and getting clarity on what is going on with that.
 Hotel contracts aren't shown, and there have been some arguments about that.
 Understanding what we need to improve and where we can improve.

-Leslie - Mention of IAOC time in plenary--counter-experience says people don't want over-exposure to the very boring details.
+Communication, IAOC to IETF: IAOC plenary presentations - people don't want over-exposure to the boring details.
 They're boring until they're not and everyone is surprised.
 I'm not sure that time in plenary is the way to get people to know what the IAOC does.
-What are other thoughts on how to better encourage more of the IETF community to understand the IAOC and role of the IASA?
+How to encourage more of the IETF community to understand the IAOC and role of the IASA?

-Bob - Not suggesting that the way to fix it is more plenary time, but there is a whole range of things that could be better.
-Info sessions, etc. But the lack of something tends to cause problems.
-I think it needs to be better; that would help getting to know and have people put their names forward.
-I've heard stories of NomCom not knowing what they're looking for.
+Communication, IAOC to IETF: Info sessions, etc. Help getting to know and have people put their names forward.

-Robert Sparks - I think what this calls for is more than one activity that would provide insight into the community, into what the IAOC is going to do, as opposed to what it has just done.
+Communication, IAOC to IETF:  Provide insight into what the IAOC is going to do, as opposed to what it has just done.
 Telegraphing for a few years may improve the level of education.

-Richard Barnes - I think that would help those transparency requirements without running afoul of the contracts.
+I think that would help those transparency requirements without running afoul of the contracts.
+A Last Call for some IAOC things is worthy.

-Matt Ford - It seems there are 2 potential sources of fear - making a decision you know the community won't like, and having a situation where there is a Last Call and all of the previous conversations the IAOC has had are rehashed.

-Spencer Dawkins, from Jabber - I could know this, but I don't.
-The ADs for most areas hold office hours at some point during meeting weeks, to allow people to corner us and raise concerns, and ask for guidance.
-Does the IAOC do anything like that during meeting weeks?
-I'm sympathetic to Bob's point that the community doesn't have a lot of visibility (and that solving that problem shouldn't require plenary time) ...

-Alissa - Does it translate into more people wanting to participate in the IAOC?
-Is that framed properly?
-Make sure the information is available in email and on the website, but that's not going to inspire people who don't care about administrative issues to volunteer.
-Expecting to rely on volunteers for this large volume of work is unreasonable.
-If people can spend time on the technical work, that would be a success.
-There are multiple different sources, and we can change the expectations.

-Jari, from Jabber - I'd break the issue into three - 1/ community knowing more 2/ ability to affect things (e.g., know stuff early enough that you can have an effect in a decision) 3/ this translating to bigger willingness to participate in IAOC input/work/etc. but i also agree with Alissa's "may be unreasonable to rely on volunteers" problem.

-Dave Crocker - Recognizing we're trying to describe the problem, but I think the suggestion about signaling what the IAOC is planning to do, like a Last Call, is worthy.
 But other things simply don't permit it.
-But doing that when it is possible seems like a very good idea.
 Having the IAOC document the basis for a decision, rather than the mere fact of it.
 For the mundane stuff, that's too much work, but for other things that might help the community.

+Communication: IAOC to IETF: 2 potential sources of fear - making a decision you know the community won't like, and having a situation where there is a Last Call and all of the previous conversations the IAOC has had are rehashed.

+Communication: IAOC to IETF: The ADs for most areas hold office hours at some point during meeting weeks, to allow people to corner us and raise concerns, and ask for guidance.
+Does the IAOC do anything like that during meeting weeks?

 Staff and Volunteer Resource Issues {#staff}
 -----------------------------------